Hearing Centre – Yarl’s Wood Immigration Removal Centre

 Yarl’s Wood Immigration Centre is a fully self-contained residential centre capable of housing 900 men, women and families awaiting processing of their immigration appeals.

-When the Government announced the need for a fast-track solution to deliver this complex project, One was brought into the scheme due to its track record in providing operator-led design within tight budgets and short timeframes.
+When the Government announced the need for a fast-track solution to deliver this complex project, ONE Creative environments (ONE) was brought into the scheme due to its track record in providing operator-led design within tight budgets and short timeframes.

 Planning of the site was key, with the need for ‘secure lines’ and the ability to cope with high traffic flows due to the large number of detainees.
 Built around a courtyard design, the layout is sensitive to the movement of people and limits how many occupants can view one another at any one time.